Yosemite Sam: History

 Other characters with Sam-like features appear in several Looney Tunes shorts.
 The Bugs Bunny entry Super-Rabbit (1943) features the cowboy character "Cottontail Smith", whose voice is similar to Sam's.
 Stage Door Cartoon (1944), however, features a southern sheriff character that looks and sounds similar to Sam, except for a more defined Southern stereotype to his voice.
-In a Daffy Duck cartoon called Along Came Daffy (1947), Daffy has to contend with two Yosemite Sams, one with Sam's red hair and one with black hair.
+In a Daffy Duck cartoon called Along Came Daffy (1947), Daffy has to contend with two starving hermits resembling Yosemite Sam, one with red hair and one with black hair.
 Finally, Pancho's Hideaway (1964) features a Mexican villain who is designed much like Sam but has a different accent.
 In addition, in the 1949 Chuck Jones-directed cartoon Mississippi Hare, Bugs Bunny battles with an old, pistol-toting gambler called Colonel Shuffle, one whose role could have easily been portrayed by Sam.
 (Note: The Colonel reappears in "Dog Gone South", this time pitted against Charlie Dog, and accompanied by a bulldog named Belvedere, who resembles Hector the Bulldog.)

 Freleng created Yosemite Sam to be a more formidable adversary for Bugs Bunny.
 Until then, Bugs' major foe had been Elmer Fudd, a man so mild-mannered and good-natured that Freleng thought Bugs actually came off as a bully by duping him.
 Sam, on the other hand, was extremely violent and belligerent, not at all a pushover like Fudd.
 Freleng compacted into a tiny body and 11-gallon hat the largest voice and the largest ego "north, south, east, aaaaand west of the Pecos".